marafa/ansible-pull-demo/README.md

 ## Scenario 4 - private repo
 - save a SecureString parameter in `AWS Systems Manager / Parameter Store`.
 This demo uses the name `ansible-pull/git_token`
-- an IAM role attached to the EC2 instance with the `AmazonSSMManagedInstanceCore` policy
+- an IAM role attached to the EC2 instance with the `AmazonSSMManagedInstanceCore` policy.
+This is automatically taken care of by terraform

 ## TODO
 - proof of concept that `ansible-pull` can work on a private repo